 5. Use Ask Ariel’s Natural Supplements To Support Your Dog’s Health

-Whether you to try to control your dog’s seizures without medication or use anti-epileptic drugs, supplements are an essential part of a seizure dog’s care.
-According to the AKC, between 20 and 30% of dogs taking anti-epileptic medications still experience seizures and some dogs do not respond effectively to conventional medication at all.
+Whether you try to control your dog’s seizures without medication or use antiepileptic drugs, supplements are an essential part of a seizure dog’s care.
+According to the AKC, between 20 and 30% of dogs taking antiepileptic medications still experience seizures, and some dogs do not respond effectively to conventional medication at all.
 This is where natural anti-seizure supplements for dogs can help your pet immensely.
-Your dog may experience an occasional breakthrough seizure, or the seizures may be a regular occurrence after a certain period of time (e.g. every month or so).
+Your dog may experience an occasional breakthrough seizure, or the seizures may be a regular occurrence after a certain period of time (e.g., every month or so).
 Natural remedies for dog seizures can help your dog’s anxiety and stress levels (many seizure dogs have anxiety and/or separation anxiety).
-Dog digestive supplements such as enzymes and probiotics are essential because digestive issues, intestinal disbiosis and alterations in intestinal bacteria (currently being researched) may affect seizure activity.
+Dog digestive supplements such as enzymes and probiotics are essential because digestive issues, intestinal dysbiosis and alterations in intestinal bacteria (currently being researched) may affect seizure activity.

 - There is promising research on the use of CBD in the treatment of dogs with seizures.
-A recent pilot study at Colorado State University found that 89% of dogs who received CBD in the clinical trial had a reduction in the frequency of seizures.* This is consistent with scientific studies on human seizure patients as well.
-But not all CBD is the same and the amount to use needs to be properly controlled.
-More is not necessarily better and many forms of pet CBD contain THC (can have an adverse side effect on seizure dogs) or contain chemicals and pesticides.
-Ask Ariel carefully vetted our special order Hemp Extract which is made in the USA, 100% organic and has been used successfully by many seizure patients include our very own “Legend” (story below).
+A recent pilot study at Colorado State University found that 89% of dogs that received CBD in the clinical trial had a reduction in the frequency of seizures.* This is consistent with scientific studies on human seizure patients as well.
+But not all CBD is the same, and the amount used needs to be properly controlled.
+More is not necessarily better, and many forms of pet CBD contain THC (which can have an adverse side effect on seizure dogs) or contain chemicals and pesticides.
+Ask Ariel carefully researched our professional veterinary strength Hemp Extract, which is made in the USA, is 100% organic and has been used successfully by many seizure patients, including our very own Legend (story below).

 *Reference: Journal of the American Veterinary Association.
 June 1, 2019.

-- Highest quality fish oil packed in specialty glass bottles to maintain freshness and purity.
+- Amazing Omegas contains the highest-quality fish oil packed in specialty glass bottles to maintain freshness and purity.
 Amazing Omegas is the best fish oil for dogs!
 The quality and purity just can’t be compared.
-Amazing Omegas is naturally processed, 3rd party tested to ensure our omega-3 supplement is free of toxins and heavy metals (including mercury and PCBs) and concentrated to provide a highly therapeutic dose from a small amount of oil.
-Omega 3 fatty acids have been scientifically shown to be helpful for brain health.
-For example, Docosahexaenoic acid (DHA) improves cognitive function.
+Amazing Omegas is naturally processed, third-party tested to ensure our omega-3 supplement is free of toxins and heavy metals (including mercury and PCBs), and concentrated to provide a highly therapeutic dose from a small amount of oil.
+Omega-3 fatty acids have been scientifically shown to be helpful for brain health.
+For example, docosahexaenoic acid (DHA) improves cognitive function.
 When searching for home remedies for dog seizures, be sure to include our Amazing Omegas.

 K9 Digestive Enzymes

-- Scientific researchers are studying the important connection between the gut and the brain, referred to as the “gut-brain axis”.
+- Scientific researchers are studying the important connection between the gut and the brain, referred to as the “gut-brain axis.”
 The gut microbiome includes hundreds of species of bacteria and is now recognized as an important part of animal health.
 A healthy gut microbiome can affect brain function and may in fact affect seizure activity.
 Just as migraine headaches in humans may be affected by digestion and food intolerances, seizures in pets may be affected by a dog’s diet and gut health.
-K9 Digestive Enzymes is a powerful digestive enzyme that is more complex than typical pet enzymes, because it contains 2 ingredients (ox bile extract and HCL) essential for the digestion of fats and protein.
+K9 Digestive Enzymes contains powerful digestive enzymes and is more complex than typical pet enzyme products because it contains two ingredients (ox bile extract and HCL) essential for the digestion of fats and protein.
 When food is poorly digested, it can negatively affect a dog’s microbiome, causing gas and pain.

 Some seizure dogs have digestive issues, acid reflux